Cannonball House (Macon, Georgia): Collections

 The house holds several important historical pieces.
 Collections include those for Alpha Delta Pi (Adelphean), Phi Mu (Philomathean), Civil war, general museum, and the servant's quarters.

 Adelphean Collection

 The Adelphean Society, now known as Alpha Delta Pi, is the first national collegiate women's society.
-The parlor holds the society's original furnishings and the founders' portraits, and the Adelphean Society's diamond symbol is prominently displayed.
+The parlor holds some of the society's original furnishings, window treatments, and a marble mantel.

 Philomathean Collection

-Today known as Phi Mu, the Philomathean Collection in the house contains the founders' portraits, jewelry personalized with the Philomathean motto, original light fixtures, marble mantel, and a glass chandelier.
+Today known as Phi Mu, the Philomathean Collection in the house contains window treatments, some furniture, and a marble mantel.

 Civil War Collection

 The Civil War museum that is a part of the house displays Georgian officers' uniforms and their used weapons.
 Uniforms include the jacket of Richmond Depot Type II.
 Company flags can be found in this collection, such as the Jackson Artillery Flag.

 General Museum Collection

 Textiles and period clothing are found and rotated in the general collection.
 Quilts handmade between 1850 through 1920, nineteenth century wedding dresses, original day dresses, and children's clothing all rotate in and out of display due to their fragility.